 It’s just easier to plan for 2 weeks at a time, that’s why our Budget Binder has 2 of the budgeting spreadsheets for each month.

-However, if you want to make your budget out for a whole month that’s perfectly fine.
-Whatever works for you is all that matters.
+However, if you want to make your budget out for a whole month that’s perfectly fine, whatever works for you is all that matters.

-I just want you to know there are other options if creating a “monthly budget” hasn’t been
+There are other options if creating a “monthly budget” hasn’t been